akensert/ddpg-optimal-scouting-runs/README.md

 # Twin-delayed DDPG for optimal selection of gradient scouting runs

 ## About
 An attempt to implement and train a DDPG agent to select optimal scouting runs for a given compound.
-The scouting runs are run in a simulator, using well-studied retention models.
+The scouting runs were run in a simulator, using well-studied retention models.

 > Caution: the agent is not meant to be used in real practice.